-Objectives Policies SHS-1: Improve mobility SHS-1.1 : Support as the highest priority, completion of remaining on the State highway segments of the Lake 29 (Diener Drive - SR 175) Expressway system throughout Lake Project.
-County.
-SHS-1.2: Coordinate with Caltrans to seek ITIP, SHOPP, SB 1 and RAISE funding for the Lake 29 (Diener Drive - SR 175) Expressway Project.
+Objectives Policies SHS-1: Improve mobility on the State highway system throughout Lake County.
+SHS-1.1: Support as the highest priority, completion of remaining segments of the Lake 29 (Diener Drive - SR 175) Expressway Project.SHS-1.2: Coordinate with Caltrans to seek ITIP, SHOPP, SB 1 and RAISE funding for the Lake 29 (Diener Drive - SR 175) Expressway Project.
 SHS-1.3: Support periodic update of the approved environmental document for the Lake 29 (Diener Drive - SR 175) Expressway Project to ensure its long-term viability in aiding project implementation into the future.
 SHS-1.4: Identify for funding consideration mobility improvements on SR 20 consistent with the Highway 20 Northshore Communities Traffic Calming Plan and the Active Transportation Plan.